ondrejch/sample-decay-dose/README.md

 3. Since Monaco does not transport electrons, the ratio of beta/gamma spectral integrals is used for the beta dose estimate.
 This assumes an unshielded sample.
 If a sample container or other shielding is present, the user shall modify
 the MAVRIC input deck, **mavric_deck()** method of the **DoseEstimator** class.
+4. An example of how to modify the **DoseEstimator** class is its child **DoseEstimatorTank** class, where the sample is surrounded by layers of shielding.
+Thicknesses and atom densities of the shielding layers can be easily specified.
+Three layers of shielding are included as a default and an example.

 ## Repository structure